sebw/blog-old.wains.be/2005/2005-06-17-hacking-the-orinoco-silver-into-an-orinoco-gold.md

 The site owner explains he's been able to turn his Orinoco Silver into a Gold very easily.

-Here are the steps to follow, at your own risks of course, make sure the firmware update is available for your card :
+Here are the steps to follow, at your own risks of course, make sure the firmware update is available for your card:

 1. download Alchemy 1.0.1 at [http://www.lincomatic.com/wireless/software.html](http://www.lincomatic.com/wireless/software.html)
 2. edit the PDA file thanks to Alchemy, answers the questions.
 Accept the modifications made to the PDA file and refuse all modifications to serial number, MAC address, etc. You'll get a copy of your old PDA file and the new one (backup the old PDA file before doing anything to your card!!!)